molily/molily.de/_posts/2017-11-25-robust-javascript.md

 This renders the whole check useless.
 This is exactly what we are trying to avoid with the check.

-We ca not just use an identifier that cannot be resolved.
+We cannot just use an identifier that cannot be resolved.
 There are several ways to work around this problem:

 1. We know that `fetch` is a property of the global object window.
 So we can use the [`in` operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/in) to check whether the property exists without checking its type: